 Formed from load-bearing masonry with in-situ concrete slabs and walls, the structure is exposed to create the architecture of the spaces, as well as to provide an economic structural solution.

 The materials have been chosen for robustness and their ability to blend into the landscape.
-Weathering steel panel cladding provides a tough surface which develops and evolves over time.
+Steel panel cladding provides a tough surface which develops and evolves over time.
 Some panels are perforated and others slide to allow light into the internal spaces.
-Load-bearing gabion walls, filled with recycled crushed concrete from a demolition site in Wembley, provide a robust envelope and function as a framework for climbing plants.
+Gabion walls, filled with recycled crushed concrete from a demolition site in Wembley, provide a robust envelope and function as a framework for climbing plants.
 In front of the changing room windows, the gabion baskets are reduced in depth to allow light into the space, while maintaining privacy.

 The project achieved a Very Good BREEAM rating.